 In the meantime you need tabs and chord charts to practice from.
 Check out Ultimate Guitar.
 It is the place to go for tablature and has a thriving community of guitarists you can learn from.
 JustinGuitar is a site by a guy named Justin who I've personally watched go from a fledgling YouTuber to an all monster in the community.
 He has more lessons than you could ever need.
 If you get stuck trying to figure out a chord someone mentions but doesn't show how to use it, check out ChordBook and they'll show you in a heart beat.

 That's it.
 Our Fool's Gold Method has all you need to immediately jump out of the beginner's bracket.
 The two resources above can take you the rest of the way.
+When you're ready to get a better guitar, check our guide the best acoustic guitars for all budgets.
 Eventually you may consider personal guitar lessons with a teacher, even if for just 6 months or so.
 This way you can have your technique observed and adjusted and then be sent back on your merry way.

 All the best, and good luck learning to play guitar!